emaaForlin/JasferInventoryServer/README.md

 ### Run the server with docker
 You can run the app inside a docker container (which is the best way).
 1. You just need to modify the `docker-compose.yml.example` at your liking.
-2. Remove the `.example` at the end of the file name
+2. Remove the `.example` at the end of the file name.
 3. Use `docker-compose up -d` or just `docker-compose up`
 4. Enjoy it.